 VISION: In the spirit of unity we come together to support and love one another and to show others – especially beginners – that it is indeed possible to be happy, joyous, & free in sobriety.
-Once a year, we hold a special men’s event in New York City devoted to celebrating recovery from alcoholism & drug addiction.
+We offer year-round health and wellness programing, education, and events.
+Once a year, we hold a special event in New York City devoted to celebrating recovery from alcoholism & drug addiction.
 For three special days, hundreds of fellows are brought together for a weekend of innovative health & wellness workshops, big speaker meetings, spiritual growth, and top entertainment.
-We also sponsor a Pride Day celebration for all LGBTQ people that features a place to march in the parade and an evening dance on the Hudson River - complete with fireworks!
+We also sponsor a Pride Day celebration for all LGBTQ people that provides a safe space to march in the parade and an evening dance on the Hudson River - complete with fireworks!

-Gay & Sober has successfully launched a new monthly offering called TALKS.
-TALKS is free health & wellness programming, devoted to the diverse topics that affect the LGBTQ recovery community.
-The best way to describe TALKS is to envision a Ted Talk, but about all things sober and LGBTQ.
-Our conference participants represent multiple 12 step programs and come from all corners of the world.
-For those of you familiar with the experience of Hot N Dry or of a YPAA event, you're going to love what we offer!
+Our conference participants represent multiple 12 step programs and diverse paths to recovery.
+People come from all corners of the world.
+For those of you familiar with the experience of the former Hot N Dry or of a YPAA event, you're going to love the energy we offer!

 SPIRIT: We are doing this in the spirit of brotherhood, friendliness, fellowship, and adventure!

 "To watch people recover, to see them help others, to watch loneliness vanish, to see a fellowship grow up about you, to have a host of friends - this is an experience you must not miss.
 We know you will not want to miss it."